Features and Recommendations

-Additional features that were added after Windows 10, version 1507 are marked as follows:
+Additional features that were added after Windows 10, version 1507 are marked with their corresponding release number.

 |QD ID||Name||Product type||Date|

 |70587||Windows 10 for Desktop editions (Home, Pro, Enterprise, and Education)||Host Subsystem||14-July-2015|

 Converged Bluetooth Core stack.
 Audio profiles differ in behavior between Windows 10 for Desktop editions (Home, Pro, Enterprise, and Education) and Windows 10 Mobile.

 Compliant to the standard Bluetooth 4.1 (for all mandatory spec requirements, not for optional requirements)

 Hardware Offload (HCI): Microsoft defines vendor-specific HCI commands and events that are consumed by Windows

 Dual mode support (except in Windows 10 Mobile): Dual mode support for Bluetooth BR/EDR and Bluetooth LE.
 For example, a Jabra Sport Pulse can transfer heart rate data over Bluetooth LE and stream music over a BR/EDR profile.
 Bluetooth BR/EDR, the older standard, is still needed for higher data-rate or long-range applications.